Qams/Heap/README.md

 Heap implementation with JUnit tests.
-App build in Gradle.
+App builds in Gradle.